ClassiCube/MCGalaxy-API-Documentation/Drawing/BrushFactory.md

 			return null;
 		}

-		// Check user is actually allowed to use the blocks if (!CommandParser.IsBlockAllowed(args.Player, "draw with", block1)) return null;
+		// Check player is actually allowed to use the blocks if (!CommandParser.IsBlockAllowed(args.Player, "draw with", block1)) return null;
 		if (!CommandParser.IsBlockAllowed(args.Player, "draw with", block2)) return null;